Shiyam2002/Front_end_test/README.md

     to give font style, color and size to align text and images.

- You can view this site by clicking the below link :
+ You can view this site by clicking the below link :<br>
       site link - https://shiyam2002.github.io/Front_end_test/